Types of Health Insurance Coverage

 - Rehabilitative services and devices

-Also known as temporary health insurance, short-term plans protect you and your family against the medical costs of unexpected accidents or illness while you wait for other coverage to start.
+Short-term plans, or temporary health insurance plans, protect you and your family against the medical costs of unexpected accidents or illness.
+This may be an option for you if you missed the open enrollment period or you are waiting for other health insurance coverage to start.
+This type of health insurance:

 - Lasts 1–11 months

-- Doesn't meet the Affordable Care Act requirements, so you may have to pay a penalty
+- Doesn't meet the requirements set by the Affordable Care Act, so you may have to pay a penalty

-- May be a good choice if you are between coverage and don't qualify for special enrollment
+- May be a good choice if you don't have coverage and don't qualify for special enrollment

-- Can be tailored to your time frame and budget.
+- Can be tailored to your individual needs.
 You choose your start date, length of coverage and deductible amount.

-Dental insurance plans cover part of your dental costs for you and your family.
+Dental insurance plans provide coverage for part of the dental costs for you and your family.
+This type of health insurance:

-- Can cover a wide range of services or just basic care.
+- Can cover a wide range of dental services or just basic, routine care.

-- Can be bought as part of your Blue Cross and Blue Shield of Illinois longer-term plan or by itself through a separate, stand-alone dental plan.
+- Can be bought as part of your Blue Cross and Blue Shield of Illinois (BCBSIL) individual and family health plan or separately, as a stand-alone dental plan.

 - Is required for children age 18 or younger under the Affordable Care Act.

-Medicare is the federal health insurance program for people age 65 or older, or people under 65 with certain disabilities or illnesses.
+Medicare is a type of health insurance coverage for people age 65 or older, or people under 65 with certain disabilities or illnesses.